aliuosio/mage2.docker/README.md

 **Docker containers: Varnish, Nginx, PHP, Opensearch, MariaDB, Redis, Mailhog, RabbitMQ, Watchtower** using sockets instead of TCP/IP for redis sessions and MySQL
 > RabbitMQ, MailHog, Watchtower are commented out of the docker-compose.yml
+> to run projects parallel you need to add a proxy like Traefik or nginx-proxy

 ### Get Source

     git clone https://github.com/aliuosio/mage2.docker.git